 Sbarro’s visual presentation is modern yet uncluttered.
 A prominent triangular motif points to the company’s signature dish: a slice of pizza.
 This design choice captures the essence of the offering and resonates with consumers eager to try that particular slice.

 A textual representation of the brand showcases its name highlighted in capital letters.
-This design choice radiates authority, emphasizing the brand’s confident position in the competitive world of fast-food restaurants.
+This design choice radiates authority, emphasizing the brand’s confident position in the competitive fast-food restaurant landscape.

 Toppers Pizza